shotgunsoftware/tk-alias/docs/api.rst

 Alias Python API
 ------------------

-The Alias Python API is a Python module that provides a Pythoni interface to the Alias C++ API.
+The Alias Python API is a Python module that provides a pythonic interface to the Alias C++ API.

 The Alias Toolkit Framework ``tk-framework-alias`` contains the Alias Python API module itself; the Alias Engine uses the framework to get the api module.
 Go to the `framework documentation <https://developers.shotgridsoftware.com/tk-framework-alias/alias_python_api.html>`_ to see the Alias Python API reference documentation.